Gip-Gip/purgatorious-firmware/watchdog/README.md

 If a thread threw an error, something's wrong and the vPLC must be restarted.

-#### 2.2: Check the URAP slave for errors
+#### 2.2: Check the URAP secondary for errors
-If the URAP slave has encountered any errors, be sure to log them and sound the alarms.
+If the URAP secondary has encountered any errors, be sure to log them and sound the alarms.